A GREAT Architecture for Edge-Based Graph Problems Like TSP

 \section{Conclusion}

 In this work, we introduce GREAT, a novel GNN-related neural architecture for edge-level graph problems.
 Compared to existing architectures, GREAT offers the advantage of directly operating on the edge features.
 In the context of routing problems, operating on edge features such as distances overcomes the limitation of previous Transformer and GNN-based models that operate on node coordinates which essentially limits these architectures to Euclidean problems.
 This limitation is rather disadvantageous in real-life settings, however, as distances (and especially other characteristics like time and energy consumption) are often asymmetric due to topography (e.g., elevation) or traffic congestion.

 To validate GREAT, we develop a GREAT-based RL framework to solve vehicle routing problems like TSP, CVRP and OP.
 GREAT achieves competitive performance on several distributions of these routing problems (EUC, TMAT and XASY) and, to the best of our knowledge, is the first neural model to learn asymmetric versions of CVRP and OP altogether.
 In particular, for instances with 100 nodes, we achieve gaps of $3.6\%$ for CVRP on TMAT, $0.76\%$ for CVRP on XASY, $-28.87\%$ for OP on TMAT and $-24.46\%$ for OP on XASY compared to our baselines.
-GREAT also shows promising generalization performance on larger TSP instances in zero-shot generalization without any fine-tuning and, even better performance after a short CL pipeline where the instance sizes are incrementally increased.
+GREAT also shows promising generalization performance on larger TSP instances in zero-shot generalization without any fine-tuning and, even better performance after a few-shot CL pipeline where the instance sizes are incrementally increased.
 Further, we confirm that GREAT, while trained on synthetic data, achieves promising performance in real world symmetric and asymmetric TSP instances, as well as CVRP and OP instances.

-In future extensions, we aim to develop better data-augmentation methods for GREAT, allowing us to increase optimality at inference time by solving each instance multiple times.
-Moreover, we are interested in investigating how GREAT can be used as a plug-in method for devide-and-conquer-based approaches like GLOP \cite{ye2024glop} that make it possible to solve much larger problem instances compared to our current end-to-end RL framework.
-We further believe that GREAT could be useful in edge-classification and edge-regression tasks (e.g., in the setting of \citet{hudson2021graph}) and, possibly, beyond routing problems.
+In future extensions, we are interested in investigating how GREAT can be used as a plug-in method for divide-and-conquer-based approaches like GLOP \cite{ye2024glop} that make it possible to solve much larger problem instances compared to our current end-to-end RL framework.
+We further believe that GREAT could be useful in edge-classification and edge-regression tasks (e.g., in the setting of \cite{hudson2021graph}) and, possibly, beyond routing problems.